-Savoy cabbage or green cabbage, can be easily recognized for its crinkly green leaves and is rich in fiber and vitamins – it pairs well will apples, salmon, meat and some cheeses like Parmesan and mozzarella.
-It’s really versatile as most of the brassicas.
+Savoy cabbage can be easily recognized for its crinkly emerald green leaves and is rich in fiber and vitamins.
+It pairs well with apples, salmon, meat and some cheeses like Parmigiano and mozzarella.
+It's really versatile like most of the brassicas.
 Plus, a fresh whole cabbage will last in your fridge up to 6 weeks.